 Bank Referral Scheme

 SMEs may not be aware that unlike banks, finance providers will often provide specialised products to help businesses expand and develop.
-LDF’s Business Development Loan, for example, is designed to help businesses spread the cost of expenses, such as marketing, recruitment and research & development – areas that are often difficult to finance individually, but can be combined within a handy facility, drawn down upon as required.
+White Oak UK’s Business Development Loan, for example, is designed to help businesses spread the cost of expenses, such as marketing, recruitment and research & development – areas that are often difficult to finance individually, but can be combined within a handy facility, drawn down upon as required.

 Corporation Tax will fall to 17% by 2020